CCow/402Report/README.md

 # 402Report
+~Disclaimer~ Weeks 4 and 10 were not viewable files.
+Did not load and looking for sending on different formats as 5:08pm 05/16/2022
 02/15/2022 - Added Week 2 homework to the report.

 05/04/2022 - Added Weeks 1 and 3 to the report.
 Began to look at different ways to start the project section.